MP Estate Planning UK

 Get the trust’s UTR and set up access for filing and payments

-A clear UTR and the right access make filing and payments far less stressful for trustees.
+A clear UTR and the right online access make filing and payments far less stressful for trustees.

 A professional setting with a focus on a tax consultant's desk adorned with financial documents, a laptop displaying a digital interface of a Trust UTR application, and a calculator.
 In the foreground, an organized stack of papers with a highlighted spreadsheet indicating trust tax calculations.
 The middle ground features a stylish office backdrop with shelves filled with books on finance and tax regulations, accentuated by a soft glow from a desk lamp.
 In the background, a window showcases a cityscape under a clear blue sky, symbolizing a sense of authority and professionalism.
 The overall mood is focused and productive, captured with warm lighting to evoke trust and reliability, shot from a slightly elevated angle to give a comprehensive view of the workspace.

-• Keep a clear folder with meeting notes, distribution decisions and income backups.
+• Keep a dedicated folder — physical or digital — with the trust deed, UTR, TRS confirmation, trustee meeting minutes, distribution decisions and all income records.

-Good admin saves cash.
-If we can see what is due and when, we plan distributions without draining the available funds.
-Strong records also protect beneficiaries by cutting delays and mistakes.
+Good administration saves money.
+When you can see at a glance what is due and when, you can plan distributions without accidentally draining the trust’s funds or leaving insufficient cash to meet a tax bill.
+Strong records also protect beneficiaries by cutting delays, preventing mistakes and showing HMRC that the trust is run properly.

 Work out the income tax due on trust income for the current tax year